kyegomez/kyegomez/README.md

 I'm on a mission to help us reach a state of perpetual abundance in a post-scarcity civilization by democratizing the best AI models ever made. 🚀

+I'm the leader of Agora, the open source Multi-Modality AI research organization devoted to cultivating superintelligent Multi-Modality AI.
+[Join our discord](https://apac.ai/agora)

-I'm the leader of Agora, the CEO of APAC AI where we advance Humanity Multi-Modality AI.
+the CEO of APAC AI where we advance Humanity Multi-Modality AI.
 [Check out our website](https://apac.ai)

 And, I'm also the leader of a vertical AI-optimized farming corporation who seeks to mass produce healthy organic food on an unimaginable scale with AI-managed facilities!